-Use the Runtime Menu to access the Configuration dialog:
+Use the Configure runtime... option to access the Configuration dialog:

-pgAdmin 4 Configuration
+• • • pgAdmin 4 Runtime Configuration

 Fixed Port

 successfully.
-If you need n 4 uses a random port number to ensure it can always run d to use a predictable port number, you can set one here.
-Note y in use, the application will be unable to start.
+If you need By default, pgAdmin uses a random port number to ensure it can always run successfully.
+If you need to use a predictable port number, you can set one here.
+Note that if the port is already in use, the application will be unable to start.

-Fixed port number? 🗌 Port Number 5050
+Fixed port number?
+Port Number 5050

 Connection Timeout

-I define how long to wait for pgAdmin to start before throwing Admin wait for 90 seconds.
+define how long to wait for the pgAdmin server to start By default, pgAdmin will wait for 90 seconds.

-Timeout 90 s econds
+Timeout 181 seconds

 Open Documentation

-By checking this option instead of in a new wind , all documentation links will open in the default browser dow.
+By checking this option, instead of a new window all documentation links will open in the default browser

-Open Documentation in Default Browser? 🗹
+Open Documentation in Default Browser? 🔽

 Save